chain-anchor-v1 — receipt-format-agnostic public-chain anchor reference

 Two worked examples are hosted at /samples/chain-anchor/:

-Both samples include stdlib-only reproduction recipes; the existing /verify page resolves the txid, extracts the on-chain root, and walks the proof end-to-end.
+Both samples include stdlib-only reproduction recipes; the existing /verify page resolves the txid, extracts the on-chain commitment (the MBNT doc_hash), re-derives the canonical document's root, and walks the proof end-to-end.

 4.2 Dual-attest with RFC 3161